The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Comparison with numerical simulation for types

 \section{Comparison with numerical simulation for $d=2$ types}

-Suppose the population $Y(\tau)$ of the discrete BGW process described in Section~\ref{sec:Preliminaries} is divided into $d = 2$ types of size $Y_1(\tau)$ and $Y_2(\tau) = Y(\tau) - Y_1(\tau)$ respectively, with per-generation mutation rates between the two types $r_{12}$ and $r_{21}$, as described in Section~\ref{sec:MultitypeBranching}.
+Suppose the population $Y(\tau)$ of the discrete BGW process described in Section~\ref{sec:MultitypeBranching} is divided into $d = 2$ types of size $Y_1(\tau)$ and $Y_2(\tau) = Y(\tau) - Y_1(\tau)$ respectively, with per-generation mutation rates between the two types $r_{12}$ and $r_{21}$.
 Define a transition probability

 for $m, n = 0, 1, 2, \ldots$; $i = 0, \ldots, m$ and $j = 0, \ldots, n$, where